 In This Episode

-KIEV, UKRAINE, 2019: Patrick flies to Ukraine and witnesses how fully the political message of “Wind of Change” still resonates with fans at a Scorpions show in Kiev.
+KYIV, UKRAINE, 2019: Patrick flies to Ukraine and witnesses how fully the political message of “Wind of Change” still resonates with fans at a Scorpions show in Kyiv.
 Plus: what does the CIA say when you come right out and ask about the agency’s connection to the band?

 EPISODE 2: YOU CALL IT AN OPERATION, WE CALL IT A PERFORMANCE

 Patrick: A quick note before we begin: This series contains some language and topics that may not be suitable for young children.

 Patrick: Do you remember that song Wind of Change?
 Do you remember this one?
 It goes like this.
 [Whistles]